Talph/shop/README.md

 # Installation

+**Follow git instructions on how to clone a respository or you can just download the project as a zip folder extract the zip folder into you host server root**

 *Make sure your CLI/bash/terminal is in the project folder*<br/>
 *Use vs code, however you can use any code editor you like*

-**Follow git instructions on how to clone a respository or you can just download the project as a zip**

 To install this application, composer >= 2.1 is required.
 On the CLI, execute this command for a complete installation including a working setup: